Immenkar/Immenkar/README.md

 ## :book: 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 <b>I'm a PC software developer with over 5 years of experience.
-During this time I had a chance to work on many projects from github and projects that I created with my own hand, starting from simple computer application cloning, for example, a calculator or notepad on console, to using more professional      libs and using UI in my programs.Between I have experience of writing apps for controlling Windows Registry and Windows apps.For example, changing color folders, setting visibility of explorer tabs and things.</b>
+During this time I had a chance to work on many projects from github and projects that I created with my own hand, starting from simple computer application cloning, for example, a calculator or notepad on console, to using more professional      libs and using UI in my programs.Between I have experience of writing apps for controlling Windows Registry and Windows apps.For example, changing color folders, setting visibility of explorer tabs and things.

 - 💻 𝚂𝚘𝚏𝚝𝚠𝚊𝚛𝚎 𝚍𝚎𝚟𝚎𝚕𝚘𝚙𝚎𝚛
 - 🎓 Studying State University information and communication technologies